OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Abstract

 \section{Abstract}

-We propose a systematic method for learning stable and interpretable dynamical models using sampled trajectory data from physical processes based on a generalized Onsager principle.
-The learned dynamics are autonomous ordinary differential equations parameterized by neural networks that retain clear physical structure information, such as free energy, dissipation, conservative interaction and external force.
-The neural network representations for the hidden dynamics are trained by minimizing the empirical risk based on an embedded Runge-Kutta method.
-For high dimensional problems with a low dimensional slow manifold, an autoencoder with isometric regularization is introduced to find generalized coordinates on which we learn the Onsager dynamics.
-We apply the method to learn reduced order models for the Rayleigh-B\'{e}nard convection problem, where we obtain low dimensional autonomous equations that capture both qualitative and quantitative properties of the underlying dynamics.
-In particular, this validates the basic approach of Lorenz, although we also discover that the dimension of the learned autonomous model required for faithful representation increases with the Rayleigh number.
+We propose a systematic method for learning stable and physically interpretable dynamical models using sampled trajectory data from physical processes based on a generalized Onsager principle.
+The learned dynamics are autonomous ordinary differential equations parameterized by neural networks that retain clear physical structure information, such as free energy, diffusion, conservative motion and external forces.
+For high dimensional problems with a low dimensional slow manifold, an autoencoder with metric preserving regularization is introduced to find the low dimensional generalized coordinates on which we learn the generalized Onsager dynamics.
+Our method exhibits clear advantages over existing methods on benchmark problems for learning ordinary differential equations.
+We further apply this method to study Rayleigh-B\'{e}nard convection and learn Lorenz-like low dimensional autonomous reduced order models that capture both qualitative and quantitative properties of the underlying dynamics.
+This forms a general approach to building reduced order models for forced dissipative systems.